 - first aid for clothing emergencies that occur away from home, preventing public nudity until you have time to mend

-For hand stitching, and sashiko-inspired stitching in particular, I prefer safety pins to sewing pins because they keep my fingers safer – I’m less likely to get stuck by accident.
+For hand stitching I prefer safety pins to sewing pins because they keep my fingers safer – I’m less likely to get stuck by accident.
 (It took me decades to realise safety pins are called safety pins for a reason!)

 This pack includes 100 curved safety pins that are 32mm at their longest point.
 They’re made of metal in Japan and packaged in a reusable plastic case by the manufacturer.